The Hidden Consequence of Living in The Information Age

 Suffice to say, I have quite a bit of first-hand experience with eyestrain.

-These approaches can help relieve that strain in as little as three minutes.
+Fortunately, these approaches can help relieve that strain in as little as three minutes.
 They’ve helped me a great deal over these past few months.

 Yoga for your eyes